Why I now hesitate to use TeX

 A lot of metadata information is required to build a LaTeX document in a replicable way, and much of this is not explicitly recorded.
 In particular you have multiple dependencies on the system state to get the output to be exactly the same across different builds.
 As time goes on I find this less and less appealing, a classic example of it came up when we were working on document that built fine on a MacBook but was failing on the Ubuntu machines.

 There's no doubt that if typesetting and typography matter for your project that having this level of control over the fonts is very beneficial.
 For example last week we were creating some booklets for Python training materials with Python Charmers and being able to get the perfect control over the typesetting was a large concern (incidentally we find printing out high quality materials has really helped the workshops bring more learning value, the details really do matter).
-Making all the code block and figures work perfectly is the sort of attention to detail that really matters in that situation.
-(And honestly in this setting "it's almost right, but just looks a little off" is not a valid option)
+Making all the code blocks and figures be laid out perfectly is the sort of attention to detail that really matters in that situation.
+(And honestly in a typography setting "it's almost right, but just looks a little off" is lousy option)

 I think in general use however these pain points around the distribution and package management with LaTeX are relatively speaking quite annoying now.
 But relative to what?
 I think the rest of the document ecosystem is worth comparing with since these are the alternatives you have for typesetting and publishing tasks.